rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![In the Offer blade, warning displays, and the Change state button is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image85.png "Offer blade")

-19. Select **Public**.
+19. Select **Public**

     ![Public is selected in the Change state menu.](images/Hands-onlabstep-by-step-AzureStackimages/media/image86.png "Change state menu")

-20. The portal will immediately provide a notification about the update to the offer.
+20. The portal will immediately provide a notification about the update to the offer

     ![Updated offer successfully message screenshot.](images/Hands-onlabstep-by-step-AzureStackimages/media/image87.png "Updated offer successfully message")